SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 	* Indian very strange for Europeans
 	* Created legacies and mysteries about India
 	* CLAIM: Images/representations were dreamlike
-		* Misrepresentation goes back to greco-roman times
+		* Misrepresentation goes back to greco-Roman times
+		*